 The reported statistics are broken down by functional unit.
-The unit with the highest cycle cost in either or both of the Shortest Path Cycles and Longest Path Cycles rows is a good candidate to optimize.
+The unit column with the highest cycle cost in either or both of the Shortest Path Cycles and Longest Path Cycles rows is a good candidate to optimize.
 For example, a shader whose highest values are in the A (Arithmetic) column, is arithmetic bound.
-It would be best to optimize it by reducing the number of, or the precision of, the mathematical operations that it performs.
+Optimize the shader by reducing the number of, or the precision of, the mathematical operations that it performs.
+The Bound column lists the functional units with the highest cycle count, which allows you to quickly identify the units that are a bottleneck in your shader code.

 The functional unit columns that are displayed depend on the architecture of the GPU being targeted.
-See Chapter 3 Mali GPU pipelines on page 3-25 for more details.
+See Mali GPU pipelines for more details.
 In addition, there are some important considerations to be aware of when reviewing the performance data.
-See 2.8 Performance considerations on page 2-23 for more details.
+See Performance considerations for more details.

-2.7.4 Shader properties
+3.7.4 Shader properties